 7. How does the game of Quidditch represent Harry's life at Hogwarts?
 Consider the position he plays on the team — "Seeker."
 How is that role similar to the role he plays in the fight against evil?

 8. Much of what makes the Harry Potter books delightful reads are the plays with language.
 Using a dictionary if necessary, find out what the following names mean, and discuss why they're good names for the characters they represent.

 - Sirius Black

 - Professor Binns (think of the sound, not the spelling)

-- The books required for first year students (The Sorcerer's Stone, pages 66-67)
+- The books required for first year students (The Sorcerer's Stone, pp. 66-67)

 9. In each Harry Potter book readers can find comparisons to traditional fairy tales, myths, or legends.
 For instance, the dog Fluffy which guards the trapdoor at Hogwarts School resembles Cerberus, the three-headed dog that guards the underworld of Greek mythology.
-Harry could be compared to King Arthur—both are orphaned boys who are raised by foster parents, and each is unaware of his true background but slowly begins to understand it.
+Harry could be compared to King Arthur — both are orphaned boys who are raised by foster parents, and each is unaware of his true background but slowly begins to understand it.
 In The Goblet of Fire, Harry must complete three tasks.
 What other mythological characters face difficult tasks?
-Consider other characters—for example Hermione, Dumbledore, Hagrid, Narcissa (Goblet of Fire, page 101), Mr. Malfoy, the Veela (Goblet of Fire, page 103), Voldemort—and discuss their relationship to other mythical or legendary characters.
+Consider other characters — for example Hermione, Dumbledore, Hagrid, Narcissa (Goblet of Fire, p.
+101), Mr. Malfoy, the Veela (Goblet of Fire, p.
+103), Voldemort — and discuss their relationship to other mythical or legendary characters.